-VBA Shell Function – Purpose, Syntax and Arguments
+📌 VBA Shell Function – Purpose, Syntax, and Examples

-The main purpose of the Shell function is to launch external applications from within VBA code.
-This can be useful for automating tasks that require the use of other programs, such as data extraction, report generation, or file manipulation.
+The primary purpose of the Shell function is to launch external applications or commands from VBA.
+This can be helpful for:

 Syntax